urbancompasspony/linux.cheat.sheet/README.md

 sudo xauth merge ~/.Xauthority

+COPY .XAUTH FILE FROM NON-SUDO USER TO ROOT!

 ## Resize EXT4

 First: Check if there is a partition table!
 If disk was made with mkfs.xxx /dev/sdX, then will not be a partition table.
 Not possible to resize.